Martin Jedlička

-Martin Jedlička (born 24 January 1998) is a Czech professional footballer who plays as a goalkeeper for Viktoria Plzeň and the Czech Republic national team.
+Martin Jedlička (born 24 January 1998) is a Czech professional footballer who plays as a goalkeeper for Baník Ostrava and the Czech Republic national team.

 Biography

 On 3 December 2017, Jedlička made his league debut for Mladá Boleslav in a Czech First League match against Sparta Prague, ending in 0–3 loss for his club.
 He scored an own goal in the twelfth minute by misjudging Eidar Civić's cross, parrying the ball into the goalpost and deflecting it into his own net.
 This was the first Czech First League goal to be confirmed by video review.

 On 21 February 2019, Jedlička signed for Slovak club DAC Dunajská Streda with a contract until 2022.
 He returned to the Czech Republic shortly afterwards, signing a three-year contract with Viktoria Plzeň.
 On 14 November 2025, Jedlička debuted for the Czech senior team in a 2026 FIFA World Cup qualification against San Marino, which ended in a 1–0 victory for the Czechs.

+On 8 January 2026, Jedlička joined Baník Ostrava on a half-year loan deal.